Public Flipper Releases

 (previously uploadArchives

-includes the core SDK as well as our plugins.
-The credentials are not your login to Nexus, but the user tokens
+) gradle task uses the OSSRH Sonatype Nexus credentials to upload all Flipper Java artifacts.
+This includes the core SDK as well as our plugins.
+The credentials are not your login to Nexus, but the user tokens you can get from your profile.

 This is followed by the closeAndReleaseRepository

-There are a few parts which can go wrong here.
+There are a few potential 'troubles':

-- Upload fails: Maven Central is (at the time of writing) overloaded with projects migrating from JCenter.
+Upload fails - Maven Central is (at the time of writing) overloaded with projects migrating from JCenter.
 The upload task attempts to retry but it can still time out.
 Manually re-running the job through the GitHub UI should do the trick.

-has a hard requirement on a particular NDK.
+NDK mismatch - if Gradle complains about a missing NDK, this usually indicates that a dependency has a hard requirement on a particular NDK.
 You can add it to the list in the

 sdkmanager

-command. - Artifacts not available: Maven Central syncs with a delay of sometimes a few hours.
+command.Artifacts not available - Maven Central syncs with a delay of sometimes a few hours.
 You can check directly on the Maven2 main server if the artifacts with the new version number are uploaded.